UK-Digital-Heart-Project/4Dsurvival/README.md

 cd demo
 ls -l
 ```
 The `demo_hypersearchDL.py` file should be visible.
 This executes a hyperparameter search (see Methods section in paper) for training of the `4Dsurvival` deep learning network.
-A demo of this code (which uses simulated input data) can now be run (WARNING: on most machines, this will take several hours to run):
+A demo of this code (which uses simulated input data) can now be run (WARNING: on most machines, this will take several hours to complete):
 ```
 python3 demo_hypersearchDL.py
 ```